ldruschk/ctf-writeups/2018_pwnctf_cityrsa.md

 ## Blinding attack
 Since no padding is used, for three messages `x, y, z` where `x*y == z` it holds that `sig(x) * sig(y) == sig(z)` since `x^d * y^d == (x*y)^d == z^d`.
 Although we cannot sign the string directly, we can simply find some factors of the string and let the service sign these separately.

 However, `fgets` will convert all non-ASCII characters to `0xff`, so the input cannot contain any bytes between `0x80` and `0xfe`.
-It is possible to find such factors and other teams have done this (there is also a writeups available explaining this approach), but we did not pursue this idea further.
+It is possible to find such factors and other teams have done this (there is also a writeup available explaining this approach), but we did not pursue this idea further.

 ## Buffer Overflow
 The alternative solution, which we came across by accident, is caused by a buffer overflow when reading the string with `fgets`.
 We tried to get the service to sign `0x0`, but to do this we had to input the `0x00`-byte 33 times, otherwise the service would continue reading input.
 When we did this, we got the following signature back: